 If a Supermoon occurs during a perigee and a Perigean Spring Tide also occurs during a perigee, does this mean that every time a Perigean Spring Tide occurs, is there a Supermoon?
 This is correct.
 The only reason you may hear or read about some Supermoons versus others is that some Supermoons occur during a Full Moon, where it’s visible, versus a New Moon, where it is not.

 An important note, Supermoons are typically closer to the Earth in the Northern Hemisphere winter months compared to other Supermoons during the year.
 During the Winter Months, the Sun is closer to the Earth (as a result of the Earth’s elliptical orbit around the Sun).
 This results in the Sun’s gravity pulling the Moon closer to the Earth.
 This also means higher Spring Tides or Perigean Spring Tides during November through March yearly.

 King Tides & Peak Spring Tide Calendar 2019

 King Tides & Coastal Flooding in T&T

-During a Perigean Spring Tide, Trinidad and Tobago observes higher than average high tides and low tides.
-For very flood prone areas such as the Manzanilla-Mayaro Road and the South Trunk Road at Mosquito Creek, Perigean Spring Tides pose a significant issue.
+During a Perigean Spring Tide, Trinidad and Tobago observe higher than average high tides and low tides.
+For very flood-prone areas such as the Manzanilla-Mayaro Road and the South Trunk Road at Mosquito Creek, Perigean Spring Tides pose a significant issue.

 A Look at Mosquito Creek, South Trinidad